 Visit 172 NYC Dental

 We at 172 NYC Dental stand ready to keep your smile beautiful and functional.
 As we do so, we will be helping you maintain your total mental and physical well-being.
 Our motto is that we treat people not only their teeth.
-Make an appointment today!
+Call us at 646-921-5541 to make an appointment today!